ambiot/ambd_sdk/project/realtek_amebaD_va0_example/example_sources/SPI/mbed/spi_trx_in_dma_mode/readme.txt

 After boot up, the master will send data to slave and shows result on LOG_OUT.

+Note:
-Note:spi_idx should be asigned first in the initialization process,We use MBED_SPI1 for Master and MBED_SPI0 for Slave
+1. spi_idx should be asigned first in the initialization process,We use MBED_SPI1 for Master and MBED_SPI0 for Slave
+2. for dma mode, both CPU and dma have access to spi buffer.
+Start address of spi buffer should be 32-byte aligned and size of spi buffer should be multiple of 32 byte.